 For information on the ESTA Visa Waiver Programme and / or the B1/B2 visa, please see the latest guidance from the Musicians’ Union and British Underground which includes an advice document to assist the process.

 There are advantages to entering the US with on a work visa (e.g. you can play paid shows and unofficial showcases and can take advantage of more opportunities).
 We therefore recommend researching this process.
 For information on obtaining work visas for US showcase events, please go to the Tamizdat or Traffic Control Group websites.

-We advise applying for work visas at least three months ahead of a US showcase event in order to save money.
+Gathering all the required paperwork for a visa can be time consuming and can take 2-3 weeks to gather and we advise applying for work visas as soon as possible, and at least three months ahead of a US showcase event in order to save money with a view to try and avoid the likely processing delays.
 It is possible to apply closer to the event but costs increase significantly.

 Following the UK’s departure from the European Union, we also recommend applicants are confident and familiar with the travel documentation required for EU performances.

 We recommend given the changing and evolving nature of the situation reviewing the Musicians’ Union Guidance and interactive flowchart for musicians visiting the EU.
 We also recommend reviewing the Incorporated Society of Musician’s Guidance regarding country specific travel for musicians.